amy-kurtzman/elife-api-documentation/content/index.markdown

 ## Developer resources

 This documentation is [hosted on github][gdocs].
-You clone the repo here.
 In addition we will make available the code that we use to parse our article XML for population of the API.
 We have created a [mailing list/google group][ml] for discussion around our API, however we are unable to respond quickly to this list.
 There is substantial [fluidinfo documentation][fid] available.

 [parser]: parser.com
 [gdocs]: https://github.com/elifesciences/elife-api-documentation